 Carp

-There is a large volume of carp in local lakes however they are fun to catch and you can learn more about catching carp have a read of our detailed guide to carp fishing around Victoria.
-When targeting carp standard baits such as corn, bread, maggots work great for carp here.
+There is a large volume of carp in local lakes; however, they are fun to catch, and you can learn more about catching carp.
+Have a read of our detailed guide to carp fishing around Victoria.
+When targeting carp, standard baits such as corn, bread, and maggots work great for carp here.
 Using a simple running sinker rig with a pea-size sinker works great in this area.
 So, do suspend baits using a float.
 We have also fished well using unweighted baits.
 You can also target carp with hard body lures and soft plastics.
-This is a difficult technique that generally requires sight casting.
-Which means spotting a nearby carp and casting right in there are and working the lure of plastic slowly hoping they will strike.
-It’s tough but very rewarding when you catch a carp using this method.
-Most however will stick to targeting them with bait.
+This is a complex technique that generally requires sight casting.
+Which means spotting a nearby carp and casting right in there and working the lure of plastic slowly, hoping they will strike.
+It’s tough, but very rewarding when you catch a carp using this method.
+Most, however, will stick to targeting them with bait.

 For rod selection, a 3-5 kilo rod coupled with a 4000 size reel is very suitable.
 You could even fish a little heavier with rods designed for snapper that are generally 4-7 kilo 7 foot in length.
 For fun I have caught some monster size carp using 2-4 kilo rod and 6-pound braid.
 But I am prepared to lose some good fish in the process.
-We like to target carp on sundown particularity in the warmer months.
-This is often when you see carp swimming along the edges or jumping out of the water around September-November which is their spawning season.
+We like to target carp at sundown, particularly in the warmer months.
+This is often when you see carp swimming along the edges or jumping out of the water around September-November, which is their spawning season.
 European carp must not be returned to the water.
 Always carry your Victorian fishing license.

 Running sinker fishing rig

-If your getting snagged up than you can also use a float rig.
+If you’re getting snagged up, then you can also use a float rig.
 Attach a quill or bubble float to your mainline.
 Thread the line through and adjust the length using a size 6 bait keeper hook or size 10 long shank keep your bait suspended at a good depth.
 Ideally cast down breeze which will stop the float from coming back to you.
-If you’re not getting bites then adjust the line depth and If necessary add a splint shot to add weight.
+If you’re not getting bites, adjust the line depth and, if necessary, add a splint shot to increase weight.

 Float fishing rig

 St Georges Lake Fishing Guide.
 As with all areas that have water and high grass just always be cautious of snakes in the area.
 Bees and wasps can congregate in big numbers in this area.
-The lake is quite deep so be weary of children and toddlers playing near the water edge as it drops off quite quickly.
+The lake is quite deep, so be wary of children and toddlers playing near the water’s edge as it drops off quite quickly.